ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 A generic architecture for remote attestation has been defined in {{I-D.ietf-rats-architecture}}.
 Additionally, the use cases for remotely attesting networking devices are discussed within Section 6 of {{I-D.richardson-rats-usecases}}.
 However, these documents do not provide sufficient guidance for network equipment vendors and operators to design, build, and deploy interoperable platforms.

 The intent of this document is to provide such guidance.
 It does this by outlining the Remote Integrity Verification (RIV) problem, and then identifies elements that are necessary to get the complete, scalable attestation procedure working with commercial networking products such as routers, switches and firewalls.
-An underlying assumption will be the availability within the device of a Trusted Platform Module {{TPM}} compliant cryptoprocessor to enable the trustworthy remote assessment of the device's software and hardware.
+An underlying assumption will be the availability within the device of a Trusted Platform Module {{TPM1.2}}, {{TPM2.0}} compliant cryptoprocessor to enable the trustworthy remote assessment of the device's software and hardware.

 ## Terminology